pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-10/index.md

 m365 pa app permission list --appName bc9f0a7e-53df-46af-b669-5888bb2f63d0 --roleName CanEdit
 ```

-In order to set a new owner for a Power Apps app and remove the previous owner, all you need to do is:
+In order to set a new owner for a Power App and remove the previous owner, all you need to do is:

 ```sh
 m365 pa app owner set --environmentName Default-716eb9fb-bf79-4be9-b0c7-900824fcbe25 --appName 7ab97923-4a4d-4467-b030-12071d2b810b --userName john.doe@contoso.com